navicore/akka-kush-maker.g8/README.md

 [![Build Status](https://travis-ci.org/navicore/akka-kush-maker.g8.svg?branch=master)](https://travis-ci.org/navicore/akka-kush-maker.g8)

 A [g8] Template for AKKA Kush Maker

+# UNDER CONSTRUCTION - DOES NOT WORK YET
+# UNDER CONSTRUCTION - DOES NOT WORK YET
+# UNDER CONSTRUCTION - DOES NOT WORK YET
+# UNDER CONSTRUCTION - DOES NOT WORK YET
+# UNDER CONSTRUCTION - DOES NOT WORK YET
+# UNDER CONSTRUCTION - DOES NOT WORK YET
 ---

 The template creates a working demo of the AKKA actor programming model